 Set up for hybrid events

-Having seen the benefits of virtual events first-hand over the past few months, many organisers are now planning for their events to incorporate a mix of virtual and in-person elements - termed 'hybrid events'.
+Having seen the benefits of virtual events first-hand over the past few months, many organisers are now planning to host hybrid events - a mix of virtual and in-person elements.
 As lockdown eases and venues open up again, it's likely that these events will take precedence.
+Check out our guide to hybrid events to find out more.

-As mentioned in this session from our virtual event, a key desire for organisers planning a hybrid event is that they are able replicate the same experience for in-person and online attendees, so online delegates don't feel like they're 'missing out'.
+As mentioned in this session from our virtual event last summer, a key desire for organisers planning a hybrid event is that they are able replicate the same experience for in-person and online attendees, so online delegates don't feel like they're 'missing out'.
 So what does this mean for your venue?

-It's also important to make sure there is enough set-up space for technicians, as well as physically preparing the spaces to accommodate social distancing and safety measures for in-person attendees in accordance with our Safer Events Accreditation for venues.
+It's also important to make sure there is enough set-up space for technicians, as well as physically preparing the spaces to accommodate social distancing and safety measures for in-person attendees in accordance with our Safer Venues Accreditation.

 Enquire with our Hybrid Event Experts to see how you can get your venue hybrid-ready.